isomerpages/nlb-reference/_digital-preservation/caring-for-your-digital-collections.md

 #### 9. <u>Additional resources</u>

-The *Caring for Your Digital Collections*  guide offers useful tips on how you can ensure that your digital materials can be accessed in the future.
-View the guide [here](
+Find additional resources like books, ebooks, websites and videos on caring for your digital collections [here](

 ____________________________________________________________________